F5Networks/f5-ipam-controller/README.md

 - FIC does not allocate the last IP address specified in the ip     range.
 - Updating the --ip-range in FIC deployment is an issue.
+- Restarting FIC with infoblox ipam provider holds/allocate more ip addresses in infoblox.